faaydemir/openai-powered-snippets/README.md

 * Left click in File and select OpenAI Snippet command.
 * Create snippet definition as js file like below and add it in settings

-Here is sample snippet file:
+Here is a sample snippet file:
 ```js
 module.exports = {
     commands: [